nagasudhirpulla/taming_python/blog/skills/variable_operations_in_python.md

 In the above code the variable x is assigned a boolean value ```True``` and y is assigned a boolean value ```False```

 #### == Operator
-* **==** operator can be used to compare values on both sides and returns True only if both sides are equal.
+* **==** comparison operator can be used to compare values on both sides and returns True only if both sides are equal.
 For example
 ```python
 # assign value to variables
 x = 10